Mallorca: Archaeology

 In September 2019, A 3,200-year-old well-preserved Bronze Age sword was discovered by archaeologists under the leadership of Jaume Deya and Pablo Galera on the Mallorca Island in the Puigpunyent from the stone megaliths site called Talaiot.
-Specialists assumed that the weapon was made when the Talaiotic culture was in critical comedown.
+Specialists assumed that the weapon was made when the Talaiotic culture was in critical decline.
 The sword will be on display at the nearby Majorca Museum.

 Palma

 The capital of Mallorca, Palma, was founded as a Roman camp called Palmaria upon the remains of a Talaiotic settlement.
 The turbulent history of the city had it subject to several Vandal sackings during the fall of the Western Roman Empire.
 It was later reconquered by the Byzantines, established by the Moors (who called it Medina Mayurqa), and finally occupied by James I of Aragon.
 In 1983, Palma became the capital of the autonomous region of the Balearic Islands.
-Palma has a famous tourist attraction, the cathedral, Catedral-Basílica de Santa María de Mallorca, standing in the heart of the City looking out over the ocean.
+Palma has a famous tourist attraction, the cathedral, Catedral-Basílica de Santa María de Mallorca, standing in the heart of the City looking out over the sea.

 Climate

 Mallorca has a Mediterranean climate (Köppen: Csa), with mild and relatively wet winters and hot, bright, dry summers.
 Precipitation in the Serra de Tramuntana is markedly higher.
 Summers are hot in the plains, and winters are mild, getting colder and wetter in the Tramuntana range, where brief episodes of snow during the winter are not unusual, especially in the Puig Major.
 The two wettest months in Mallorca are October and November.
-Storms and heavy rain are not uncommon during the Autumn.
+Storms and heavy rain are not uncommon during the autumn.

 Geography

 Geology

 Mallorca and the other Balearic Islands are geologically an extension of the fold mountains of the Betic Cordillera of Andalusia.
 They consist primarily of sediments deposited in the Tethys Sea during the Mesozoic era.
 These marine deposits have given rise to calcareous rocks which are often fossiliferous.
-The folding of the Betic Cordillera and Mallorcan ranges resulted from subduction of the African plate beneath the Eurasian plate with eventual collision.
-Tectonic movements led to different elevation and lowering zones in the late Tertiary period, which is why the connection to the mainland has been severed at the current sea level.
+The folding of the Betic Cordillera and Mallorcan ranges resulted from subduction of the African Plate beneath the Eurasian Plate with eventual collision.
+Tectonic movements led to different elevation and lowering zones in the late Tertiary, which is why the connection to the mainland has been severed at the current sea level.

 The limestones, which predominate throughout Mallorca, are readily water-soluble, and have given rise to extensive areas of karst.
 In addition to limestone, dolomitic rocks are mainly present in the mountainous regions of Mallorca; the Serra de Tramuntana and the Serres de Llevant.
 The Serres de Llevant also contain marl, the more rapid erosion of which has resulted in the lower elevations of the island's southeastern mountains.
 Marl is limestone with a high proportion of clay minerals.
 The eroded material was washed into the sea or deposited in the interior of the island of the Pla de Mallorca, bright marls in the north-east of the island and ferrous clays in the middle of Mallorca, which gives the soil its characteristic reddish colour.